opencobra/optlang/README.rst

 of variables subject to a number of constraints.
 Optlang provides a common interface to a series of optimization tools, so different solver backends can be changed in a transparent way.
-Optlang takes advantage of the symbolic math library `sympy <http://sympy.org/en/index.html>`__ to allow objective functions and constraints to be easily formulated from symbolic expressions of variables (see examples).
+Optlang's object-oriented API takes advantage of the symbolic math library `sympy <http://sympy.org/en/index.html>`__ to allow objective functions and constraints to be easily formulated from symbolic expressions of variables (see examples).

 Show us some love by staring this repo if you find optlang useful!

+Also, please use the GitHub `issue tracker <https://github.com/biosustain/optlang/issues>`_ to let us know about bugs or feature requests, or if you have problems or questions regarding optlang.

 Installation
 ~~~~~~~~~~~~